eyalz800/zpp_bits/README.md

 // When deserializing you can pass the id as function parameter, to be able
-// to use outside of compile time context. `id_v` stands for "id value". in(zpp::bits::known_id(zpp::bits::id_v<"v2::person"_sha256, 4>, v));
+// to use outside of compile time context. `id_v` stands for "id value".
+// In our case 4 bytes translates to a plain std::uint32_t, so any dynamic
+// integer could fit as the first parameter to `known_id` below. in(zpp::bits::known_id(zpp::bits::id_v<"v2::person"_sha256, 4>, v));
 ```